Faculty

 The Performing Arts School maintains a staff of teaching artists and instructors with professional credits to provide our students with high quality instruction in a nurturing atmosphere that stokes creativity and growth.

-Becky Serico - Director of the Performing Arts School
+Becky Serico - Director of Education

-becky0.5.pngBecky Serico, Director of bergenPAC’s Performing Arts School, is a seasoned community leader, arts administrator, opera singer and voice teacher.
-Among Becky’s many responsibilities in her role at bergenPAC, she is proud of the programs she oversees that serve the community by using the arts as a vehicle for creative expression and positive change.
+Becky Serico headshotBecky Serico, Director of Education at bergenPAC's Performing Arts School, is a seasoned arts administrator, opera singer and voice teacher.
 Before coming to bergenPAC in July 2016, she was Director of Arts Education at New Jersey Performing Arts Center, where she oversaw after-school and summer programs for students ages 10 to 18.
 Prior to that, she was with Carnegie Hall’s education arm, the Weill Music Institute, managing community and artist training programs, including The Achievement Program, a national initiative launched to establish assessments for students studying music privately.
 She also managed projects within the Musical Connections program, which brings music to those living in challenging circumstances, including homeless shelters, hospitals, and correctional facilities.
 Additionally, Becky worked for The Metropolitan Opera’s Lindemann Young Artist Development Program to help recruit aspiring professional singers and pianists.
 Becky has held voice teaching positions at Brooklyn Conservatory of Music and at The Performing Arts Center of Metrowest in the greater Boston area, where she was Voice Department Chair.
-She has taught voice privately for over 18 years and was a board member of the NYC Chapter of The National Association of Teachers of Singing.
+She has taught privately for over 14 years and was recently a board member of the NYC Chapter of The National Association of Teachers of Singing.
 As an opera singer, Becky has performed with such acclaimed festivals as Central City Opera in Colorado, and at festivals in Italy and Austria.

 Anthony Caiola

-AnthonyCaiola_150x175.jpgAnthony Caiola is a performer and theater teacher.
+Anthony Caiola is a performer and theater teacher.
 Born and raised in Paterson, NJ, Anthony received his Bachelor of Arts from William Paterson University in Theater and Comedy and his Masters of Arts in Theater Studies from Montclair State University.
 Anthony has taught students of varying ages and abilities.
-His stage credits include Boeing Boeing, Speaking in Tounges and The Dining Room as well as numerous online short plays and skits.
-He has directed Disney's The Little Mermaid Jr. and works with his students to create original works designed for the stage.
+His&nbsp;stage credits include <em>Boeing Boeing</em>, <em>Speaking in Tounges</em> and <em>The Dining Room</em> as well as numerous online short plays and skits.
+He has directed Disney&#39;s <em>The Little Mermaid Jr.</em>&nbsp;and works with his students to create original works designed for the stage.

 D Cross

-Unknown.jpegD Cross is a New York born and Brooklyn-based artist, performer and art educator.
+D Cross is a New York born and Brooklyn-based artist, performer and art educator.
 He creates imagery and vocal art that transcends and crosses boundaries of genres and labels.
 This "Vocal Beat Expressionist” uses “vocal acrobatics” to create sonic collages of his poetry combining words, raps and beatboxing.
 He has performed nationally and internationally in venues including Madison Square Garden, SOB's, B. B. Kings, Caroline’s and Lincoln Center's Avery Fisher Hall.
 D. Cross was selected as a cultural Hip-Hop Ambassador for The US State Department’s Next Level Program.
 He recently served as a Hip-Hop Cultural Diplomat in Azerbaijan.
 D. Cross has been featured on MTV, The Electric Company, Nickelodeon, TV Land and BET's 106's & Park.
 His vocal talents have been featured on the award-winning Aflac “Pigeon Rap” ad and 7–Up ‘s “10” campaign.
 He was the Hottest Poets $10,000 Spoken Word Grand Champion of 2002/03 as well as a member of their international slam team of 2003.
 D. Cross’s visual arts projects have been exhibited nationally and internationally, including Sweden and Brazil.
 His work is part of the collections of Erykah Badu (Singer), Ed Lewis (Founder of Essence Magazine), Ruby Dee (legendary actress) Judith Jamison (Alvin Ailey) Kool Herc (Hip-Hop founding father), Big Daddy Kane (Hip-Hop legend) and Bashiri Johnson (world-renowned percussionist).
 D. Cross is also a School of Visual Arts graduate (Bachelors of Fine Arts), who has worked as an arts educator teaching youth visual arts and poetry for the past two decades.

 Diana Gonzalez-Morett